davecoll3/magic-8-ball/README.md

 ## CSS
 The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_uri) was used to validate the code.
-No errors were found but four warnings were highlighted; as these related to the imported google fonts stylesheet and prefixes relating to different browsers, they are not of concern.
+No errors were found but four warnings were highlighted; as these related to the imported google fonts stylesheet and vendor extensions, they are not of any concern.

 <details><summary>CSS Validation</summary>
 <img src="readme-files/images/w3c-css.png" alt="Validation of website CSS>